-our ability to adequately complete projects in a timely manner, our ability to compete successfully in the highly competitive energy services market, changes in state, local and regional economies and government budgets, our ability to win new contracts, to renew existing contracts (including with our three primary customers and the two primary customers of Lime Energy Co. ("Lime Energy") and to compete effectively for contracts awarded through bidding processes, our ability to successfully integrate our acquisitions, including our acquisition of Lime Energy and execute on our growth strategy, and our ability to obtain financing and to refinance our outstanding debt as it matures.
+- · our ability to adequately complete projects in a timely manner, - · our ability to compete successfully in the highly competitive energy services market, - · changes in state, local and regional economies and government budgets, - our ability to win new contracts, to renew existing contracts (including with our three primary customers and the two primary customers of Lime Energy Co. ("Lime Energy") and to compete effectively for contracts awarded through bidding processes, - our ability to successfully integrate our acquisitions, including our acquisitions of Lime Energy, The Weidt Group Inc. and Onsite Energy Corporation and execute on our growth strategy, - our ability to make principal and interest payments on our outstanding debt as they come due and comply with financial and other covenants in our Credit Agreement (as defined herein), and - our ability to obtain financing and to refinance our outstanding debt as it matures.